mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/prepare-air-gapped/index.md

 enterprise: false
 ---

-Follow these steps only if you are upgrading an Air-gapped Cluster.
+Follow these steps only if you are upgrading an air-gapped Cluster.

 ## Patch `containerd` config

 1. Download the current `/etc/containerd/config.toml` from one of the nodes.

-2. Edit the `metrics` section, replacing the node's IP address with `{{ inventory_hostname }}`.
+1. Edit the `metrics` section, replacing the node's IP address with `{{ inventory_hostname }}`.
 The section will be the following:

     ```toml
     [metrics]